nazim848/lightshare/README.txt

 1. Upload the plugin files to `/wp-content/plugins/lightshare` directory, or install directly through WordPress
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > LightShare to configure the plugin
+3. Go to Settings > Lightshare to configure the plugin

 == Frequently Asked Questions ==

 = Which social networks are supported? =

-LightShare supports Facebook, Twitter/X, LinkedIn, Pinterest, Reddit, and Email sharing by default.
+Lightshare supports Facebook, Twitter/X, LinkedIn, Pinterest, Reddit, and Email sharing by default.

 = Will this plugin slow down my site? =

-No, LightShare is built with performance in mind.
+No, Lightshare is built with performance in mind.
 The total size of CSS and JavaScript is less than 30KB, and assets are only loaded when needed.

 = How do I display share counts? =